daos-stack/daos/src/tests/ftest/interoperability/README.md

 ```

 ## Configure test parameters
 The test to be ran is `test_upgrade_downgrade`.
 TODO: add details and examples.

 ## Run launch.py
 Double check that you are using your source install of ftest as mentioned above!
 Execution is similar to other functional tests.
 For example:
 ```
 cd /path/to/daos/install/lib/daos/TESTING/ftest/;  \
-python3 ./launch.py --provider "ofi+tcp;ofi_rxm" -aro -tc "$DAOS_CLIENTS" -ts "$DAOS_SERVERS" test_upgrade_downgrade;
+python3 ./launch.py --provider "ofi+tcp" -aro -tc "$DAOS_CLIENTS" -ts "$DAOS_SERVERS" test_upgrade_downgrade;
 ```